 What Is Socialization?

-Often, I’ve found myself wondering what would happen if I replied, “What is your definition of socialization?”
+Often, I’ve also found myself wondering what would happen if I replied, “What is your definition of socialization?”
 I have to ponder whether they would even truly know what they were asking me.

 Many weeks ago, I was at my son’s basketball game.
 It was a pretty exciting moment in the game, and I happened to look over at the student section to see what I thought was a peculiar sight.
 All that I could see from my vantage point was the tops of heads, each one hunched over a personal screen.
 Occasionally, the teen would share their smart phone with another student for a few seconds, but soon enough, they would go right back to staring at the screen.
 I doubt most of those students watched even half of the game.